openfigis/RefData/ReadMe.md

 file naming:
 -------------
--TS_*  "time-series": corresponds to the contents of the FAO database and structure according to a series of codes (CL);

--CL_*  "code-lists": contains the identifier and mapping to other codes and descriptions;
+- CL_*   "code-lists": contains the identifier and mapping to other codes and descriptions;

--HCL_*  "hierarchical code-lists": contains the grouping information, a pointer (foreign key) from the reference object (parent) to the children
+- HCL_*  "hierarchical code-lists": contains the grouping information, a pointer (foreign key) from the reference object (parent) to the children

+- FSJ_*  FishStat defintions defining our datasets and the new query panel

--DSD_* "Data Structure Definition": describes how information in a specific dataset is structured.
+- DSD_* "Data Structure Definition": describes how information in a specific dataset is structured.
 It defines the dimensions, measures and their related attributes.

-In this release the colum names have changed slightly; and columns are ordered alphabetically.
-The change was required, as we migrated from the legacy FIGIS/RTMS to the corporate MDM system.
-We do apologise for any inconvenience caused.
+All reference data is exported from our corporate MDM system.
+From now on we publish data using the FishStatJ format, the old FIGIS system will be retired soon.
+The structure is documented in the DSD files, (FSJ*) metadata is used to build FishStatJ workspaces.

 file encoding:
 -------------